 - Save money later and wait until you file your federal taxes to get a premium tax credit ("PTC") added to your tax refund.

-If you enrolled in a plan with advanced premium tax credit you will need to file the IRS Form 8962 with your federal income tax return for that year and make sure the amount of tax credit you received in advance matches with the final premium tax credit calculation.
-This is called reconciling.
+If you enrolled in a plan through MNsure with advanced premium tax credit, or you want to claim a premium tax credit on your tax return, you will need to file the IRS Form 8962 with your federal income tax return for that year.
+Learn more about claiming or reporting premium tax credits.